TwilaT-Lab/T-Lab2026/docs/fnirs/Psychopy_setup.md

 ---
 layout: default
-title: Psychopy Setup
+title: Trigger Design
 parent: fNIRS
-nav_order: 6
+nav_order: 3
 ---
-# PsychoPy Setup
+# Trigger Design

-PsychoPy handles stimulus presentation and trigger delivery to Aurora.
-Triggers mark the onset/offset of each condition or period of study so Satori can tell conditions apart during analysis.
+*PsychoPy* handles stimulus presentation and trigger delivery to Aurora.
+Triggers mark the onset/offset of each condition or period of study so Satori can tell conditions/events apart during analysis.

 ## Trigger Options